nextgis/docs_ngweb/source/layers.rst

    Vector layer settings

+If you want all vector layers added to your Web GIS to be versioned by default, it can be set in the `Control panel <https://docs.nextgis.com/docs_ngweb/source/version.html#vers-ngw-default>`_.

 Also you can add `Description and metadata <https://docs.nextgis.com/docs_ngweb/source/edit_resource.html#ngw-update-info-metada>`_.

 After uploading the file and specifying the parameters, click the **Create** button.